skywind3000/vim-keysound/README.md

 # What is it ?

-This plugin can play typewriter sound in Vim when you are typing a letter.
+This plugin can play typewriter sound in Vim when you are typing a letter. :zap:

 ![](doc/logo.jpg)